kunwoo-park1209/kunwoo-park1209.github.io/_posts/2023-01-03-modern-sql.md

 ### Nested Query Results Expressions

-Nested queries can have different results expressions:
+Nested queries can have different results expressions such as `ALL`, `ANY`, `IN`, and `EXISTS`:

-- ALL: The expression must be satisfied for all rows in the sub-query.
+- `ALL`: The expression must be satisfied for all the rows in the sub-query.
-- ANY: The expression must be satisfied for at least one row in the sub-query.
+- `ANY`: The expression must be satisfied for at least one row in the sub-query.
-- IN: Equivalent to =ANY().
+- `IN`: Equivalent to `=ANY()`.
-- EXISTS: At least one row is returned without comparing it to an attribute in the outer query.
+- `EXISTS`: At least one row must be returned without comparing it to any attribute in the outer query.

-Example: *Find the student record with the highest id that is enrolled in at least one course.*
+For example, consider a scenario where you want to find the student record with the highest id who is enrolled in at least one course.
+To solve this problem, you can use a nested query.
+You can first write an inner query to get the maximum student id from the enrolled table, and then use that in the outer query to get the student record with the highest id.

 ```sql
 SELECT sid, name FROM student